caldwmark/bcp-blog/content/blog/crazy-cops-of-the-9th/index.md

 Stanley finds a whole nest of female tyrants.
 This is a must see.
 He does not back down from these clowns.

+This is only a portion of the original video.
+To see more check out the link below.

 - [Original Video](https://youtu.be/szqhGvXA2DI)
 - [Stanley Hughes Channel](https://www.youtube.com/user/Stanleyhughes749)